Pinal County, Arizona

-Pinal County is a county in the central part of the U.S. state of Arizona.
+Pinal County (/pɪˈnæl/ pih-NAL) is a county in the central part of the U.S. state of Arizona.
 According to the 2020 census, the population of the county was 425,264, making it Arizona's third-most populous county.
 The county seat is Florence.
 The county was established in 1875.

 Pinal County contains parts of the Tohono Oʼodham Nation, the Gila River Indian Community and the San Carlos Apache Indian Reservation, as well as all of the Ak-Chin Indian Community.

 Pinal County is included in the Phoenix–Mesa–Chandler, Arizona Metropolitan Statistical Area.
 Suburban growth southward from greater Phoenix has begun to spread into the county's northern parts; similarly, growth northward from Tucson is spreading into the county's southern portions.
 Pinal County has five cities: Maricopa, Casa Grande, Apache Junction, Eloy, and Coolidge.
 There are also many unincorporated areas, which have shown accelerated growth patterns in recent years.

 History

 Pinal County was carved out of neighboring Maricopa County and Pima County on February 1, 1875, during the Eighth Legislature.
 In the August 18, 1899, issue of The Arizona Magazine, the name "Pinal" is said to come from the pine-clad Pinal Mountains.
 Pinal County was the second-fastest-growing county in the U.S. between 2000 and 2010.

 In 2010, CNN Money named Pinal County as the second fastest growing county in the USA.